radarsu/kill-process-on-port/README.md

 ## Description

-If you work with application that occupies some port and sometimes hangs up - you definitely should start using `kill-process-on-port`. <strong>It shows you a prompt in console</strong>, then you choose to either kill and application occupying port or not.
+If you work with application that occupies some port and sometimes hangs up - you definitely should start using `kill-process-on-port`. <strong>It shows you a prompt in console</strong>, then you choose to either kill an application occupying port or not.
 Safe and sound!

 ## Installation